 Loan contracts secured by geographically concentrated collateral could experience higher rates of delinquencies, default and foreclosure losses than loan contracts secured by collateral that is more geographically dispersed.
+As of March 29, 2025, 54% of the outstanding principal balance of the consumer loans receivable portfolio was concentrated in Texas and 11% was concentrated in Florida.
 As of March 30, 2024, 46% of the outstanding principal balance of the consumer loans receivable portfolio was concentrated in Texas and 10% was concentrated in Florida.
-As of April 1, 2023, 44% of the outstanding principal balance of the consumer loans receivable portfolio was concentrated in Texas and 13% was concentrated in Florida.
-Other than Texas and Florida, no state had concentrations in excess of 10% of the principal balance of consumer loans receivable as of March 30, 2024 or April 1, 2023.
+Other than Texas and Florida, no state had concentrations in excess of 10% of the principal balance of consumer loans receivable as of March 29, 2025 or March 30, 2024.

 Collateral for repossessed loans is acquired through foreclosure or similar proceedings and is recorded at the estimated fair value of the home less the estimated costs to sell.
 At repossession, the fair value of the collateral is determined based on the historical recovery rates of previously charged-off loans; the loan is charged off and the loss is recorded to the allowance for loan losses.
 On a monthly basis, the fair value of the collateral is adjusted to the lower of the amount recorded at repossession or the estimated sales price less estimated costs to sell, based on current information.
-Repossessed homes totaled approximately \$0.7 million as of March 30, 2024 and \$1.1 million as of April 1, 2023, and are included in Prepaid expenses and other current assets in the Consolidated Balance Sheets.
-Foreclosure or similar proceedings in progress totaled approximately \$0.4 million and \$0.5 million as of March 30, 2024 and April 1, 2023, respectively.
+Repossessed homes totaled approximately \$0.2 million as of March 29, 2025 and \$0.7 million as of March 30, 2024, and are included in Prepaid expenses and other current assets in the Consolidated Balance Sheets.
+Foreclosure or similar proceedings in progress totaled approximately \$0.5 million and \$0.4 million as of March 29, 2025 and March 30, 2024, respectively.

-7. Commercial Loans Receivable
+7. Commercial Loans Receivable, Net

-The commercial loans receivable balance consists of direct financing arrangements for the home product needs of our independent distributors, community owners and developers.
+The commercial loans receivable, net balance consists of direct financing arrangements for the home product needs of our independent distributors, community owners and developers.
 We also provide loans to independent floor plan lenders that then lend to distributors to finance their inventory purchases.
 The notes are secured by the homes as collateral and, in some instances, other security.
 Other terms of direct arrangements vary, depending on the needs of the borrower and the opportunity for the Company.